fpier042/aws-weather-app/README.md

 4. Configure your AWS credentials:

-  Reminder: The application utilizes the AWS CLI to interact with AWS S3.
   Double-check that your AWS credentials are properly set up in the **.env** file.
   ```
    AWS CREDENTIALS
       AWS_ACCESS_KEY_ID=your_aws_secret_key_id